nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 I took a pencil and lightly drew around the handle to create a rough outline.
 Then, I used my jigsaw to shape the handle.
 It isn't going to be precise, but we can fix some imperfections with sanding.

 This is where I used my Dremel (more precise) and sanded around the hole I drilled into the handle for hooks.
 I wanted to round off the edges to create a polished look.
-I also used my actual sander for the edges around the board.
+I used my actual sander for the edges around the board.

+You could also use a Dremel to engrave and personalize this serving board.

 I sanded over the whole thing, front and back, several times.
 I want this to be as smooth as possible.